 According to the law in force and current practice, Triodos Organic Growth Fund is not subject to any Luxembourg tax on income and capital gains.
 Dividends paid by the fund are not subject to any Luxembourg withholding tax.
 However, the fund is subject to a subscription tax (taxe d’abonnement) at an annual rate of 0.05%.
 This rate may be decreased to 0.01% p.a. for certain classes of shares restricted to institutional investors as specified in the prospectus.
 This tax is calculated and payable quarterly on the basis of the net asset value of Triodos Organic Growth Fund at the end of each quarter.
 In addition, the issue of shares in the fund is not subject to any registration duties or other taxes in Luxembourg.
 Some dividend and interest income from the fund’s portfolio may be subject to withholding taxes at variable rates in the countries of origin.

-Shareholders in Triodos Organic Growth Fund in principle do not have to pay any income and capital gains tax, any withholding tax, or any other form of tax in the Grand Duchy of Luxembourg (except with regard to shareholders domiciled, resident or having a permanent establishment in Luxembourg).
+Shareholders in Triodos Organic Growth Fund in principle do not have to pay any income and capital gains tax, any withholding tax, or any other form of tax in the Grand Duchy of Luxembourg (except with regard to (I) shareholders domiciled, resident or having a permanent establishment in Luxembourg, (II) some non-residents of Luxembourg who own 10% or more of the capital of the fund and who sell all or part of their shares within six months of their acquisition and (III) in some limited cases, some categories of former residents of Luxembourg if they own 10% or more of the capital of the SICAV).
 The above information is based on the law in force and current practice and is subject to change.

-Investors should be aware that income, dividends received or profits realised may result in taxation in their country of origin, residence or domicile.
+Investors should be aware that income or dividends received or profits realised may result in taxation in their country of origin, residence or domicile.